videoDAC/community/CREATOR-ONBOARDING.md

 # Welcome

-Hi there, you are probably reading this because you are interested in learning more about opportunities with new stream-to-earn opportunities.
+Hi there, you are probably reading this because you are interested in learning more about opportunities to stream-to-earn.

 This article is designed to help you through some steps required to be able to participate with development and testing of new technologies.